liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

                                     (ISpreadsheetAsset,),
                                     IMimeTypeValidator)

+FIXME Maybe we'll extend the SheetMetadata instead of using an adapter (likewise for Size Mappers).

 Images and Size Mappers
 -----------------------

 Note: this section is mostly backend-specific.

-A predefined IAsset subtype is `adhocracy_core.resources.asset.IImage`.
+A predefined IAssetMetadata subtype is `adhocracy_core.resources.asset.IImageMetadata`.
 Its adapter allows MIME types that start with 'image/', i.e., arbitrary image files (subtypes of IImage can restrict that further, if desired).

 The backend can resize and crop images to different target formats.
-To do this, define an IImage subtype and register a `adhocracy_core.interfaces.ImageSizeMapper` implementation for that subtype::
+To do this, define an IImageMetadata subtype and register a `adhocracy_core.interfaces.ImageSizeMapper` implementation for that subtype::

-    class IProposalIntroImage(IImage):
+    class IProposalIntroImage(IImageMetadata):
         """Empty marker interface."""

     @implementer(ImageSizeMapper)